ArcSRa/IntelSGX_Test/README.md

 # IntelSGX_Test
-Just testing the Intel SGX technology with openshift.
+Just testing the Intel SGX technology with openshift, on a Intel SGX2 compatible hardware.